BlueUnicorn7777/CppND-Capstone-MandelBrot/README.md

 ### Concurrency →

-**The project uses multithreading.**
+**3)The project uses multithreading.**

 	Multithreading is used throughout this project.
 The main thread creates the Mandelbrot object.
 The OpenCV mouse callback functions are handled in the main thread.
-The MandelBrot constructor will start two other threads , one for the UserInterface and WaitForImage.
+The MandelBrot constructor will start two other threads , one for the UserInterface and other for WaitForImage.
 Please refer below Detailed Project Description.
     Also there in another Render thread created which will do the heavy MandelBrot computations in background and queue the generated images to the WaitForImage thread.

-**A mutex or lock is used in the project.**
+**4)A mutex or lock is used in the project.**

-**A condition variable is used in the project.**
+**5)A condition variable is used in the project.**

     The above two rubric items are addressed in few of different locations.
     There a code reuse of the message queue class created in the Program a Concurrent Traffic Simulation.